The Korean Age System Decoded: Why Your Coworker Keeps Giving You Different Numbers

 Lunar calendar accounting.
 Pre-modern Korea used the lunar calendar.
 Personal birthdays were not the typical reference point; collective new-year transitions were.
 Adding a year to everyone on the same day fit this pattern.

-Post-1945 statutory drift.
+Statutory drift.
 Different Korean laws were written in different decades, by different drafters, choosing different age systems.
-The Civil Act adopted 만 나이; the Conscription Act used 연 나이; the Youth Protection Act adopted a hybrid; everyday speech kept 한국식 나이.
+The Civil Act adopted 만 나이; conscription and youth-protection rules kept birth-year cohort logic; everyday speech kept 한국식 나이.

 The 2023 reform was framed as ending three decades of confusion, not as a sweeping cultural change.